 Where to Find WordPress eCommerce Themes

 The easiest place to find WordPress themes is within WordPress.
 Click on Appearance in the menu on the left side of the screen, then on Themes right beneath it.
-You can search for “ecommerce” to limit your options to themes built for ecommerce stores.
+You can search for “eCommerce” to limit your options to themes built for eCommerce stores.

-If you want to go with a free WordPress theme for your website, it’s imperative that you choose a theme from within the WordPress library.
+If you want to go with a free eCommerce WordPress theme for your website, it’s imperative that you choose a theme from within the WordPress library.
 All of these have been vetted to ensure they’re legitimate and secure.
 Choosing another free option could put your website at risk of getting hacked.

 In addition to the many themes available within the WordPress library, a number of companies offer premium themes.
 Some of the best places to find premium WordPress eCommerce themes are:

-3 Great Free WordPress eCommerce Themes
+The Best Free eCommerce WordPress Themes

 If you’d like to skip browsing, here are a few popular options to consider.